-Gene families are groups of DNA segments that have evolved by common descent through duplication and divergence.
-They are multiple DNA segments that have evolved from one common ancestral DNA segment that has been copied and changed over millions of years.
+Gene families are teams of DNA segments that have developed by frequent descent by duplication and divergence.
+They’re a number of DNA segments that have developed from one widespread ancestral DNA phase that has been copied and altered over hundreds of thousands of years.

 - Deoxyribonucleic acid its Types: A-DNA, B-DNA, and Z-DNA

 - DNA Replication: Simple Steps of DNA replication in E.Coli

 The members of a gene family might embody expressed genes in addition to non-expressed sequences.
 Such non-expressed sequences embody promoters, operators, transposable genetic components, and pseudogenes, which are genes that can be not functionally expressed.